-Site costs were provided by CNMC for the 2017 calendar year.
-The total costs were back-calculated to yield unit costs (\$/t) and were compared with the previously supplied 2014 and 2015 figures to estimate appropriate future mining costs.
+Costs applied reflected the fact that Rixen has been extensively mined and with the other deposits Optiro has taken a more conservative approach to the unit costs.
 It is understood that the CNMC figures reported to Optiro do not contain the final rehabilitation costs and these have been added back on, based on known costs of similarly sized, geographically similarly located operations.